jaxsonp/docker-dash/README.md

 ### Description:

 Returns basic information and status, in json format.
-Under the hood, this method just returns the output of the `docker ps` commmand.
+This method returns the output of the `docker ps` commmand.

 `FACILITY_ID` - Facility-specific identifier

-`APP_NAME` **(Optional)**: Name of app to query, following the [naming conventions](#naming-conventions).
+`APP_NAME` _(optional)_ : Name of app to query, following the [naming conventions](#naming-conventions).
 If omitted, will return a list of all apps and statuses.

 ### Example Response:
 ``` json